 Frequently asked questions

-Here are our answers to some of the most frequently asked questions about antisocial behaviour (ASB).
+We've answered some of the most frequently asked questions about antisocial behaviour (ASB) below.

 - What is not classed as ASB?

 There are some activities we consider to be everyday living noises or minor lifestyle differences, rather than acts of ASB.
 These include: